rest-models/rest-models-docs/docs/models.md

 ### `getChanges()`

-Returns a object of everything has changed in the model before saving it.
+Returns a object of everything that has changed in the model before saving it.

 ```js
 const myData = {